 This Russian monument honors the soldiers of the Red Army who died during the liberation Budapest from the Nazis.

 It is ironically located directly across from the US embassy and a statue of Ronald Reagan stands on the other side of it.

 Reagan played a key roll in putting an end to communism in the Soviet Union.

-Well, it wasn't the first thing I thought to do when looking for things to do in Budapest, I mean, who would have thought there'd be a statue of an American President.
+Well, Ronald Reagan wasn't the first thing I thought of when looking for things to do in Budapest.

 But Ronald Reagan played an intricate part in the fall of Communism and Budapest is communist no longer.
 So, while you are visiting the Russian monument, check out the statue of Ronald Reagan while you are there.

 It's an odd site but a fun photo spot.